zzz0527/SPC-UQ/Image_Classification/README.md

        -sn -mod \
        --coeff 3.0
 ```
-Similarly, to train a ResNet-18 with spectral normalization on Dirty-MNIST, use:
+Similarly, to train a VGG-16 without spectral normalization on CIFAR-100, use:
 ```
 python train.py \
        --seed 1 \
-       --dataset dirty-mnist \
+       --dataset cifar100 \
-       --dataset-root /home/user/amnist/ \
-       --model resnet18 \
+       --model vgg16
-       -sn \
-       --coeff 3.0
 ```

-### Evaluation
+## Evaluation

 To evaluate trained models, use [evaluate.py](evaluate.py).
 This script can evaluate and aggregate results over multiple experimental runs.
 For example, if the pretrained models are stored in a directory path ```/home/user/models```, store them using the following directory structure:
 ```